Golden age of American animation: Creation

 One of Walt Disney's main competitors was Max Fleischer, the head of Fleischer Studios, which produced cartoons for Paramount Pictures.
 Fleischer Studios was a family-owned business, operated by Max Fleischer and his younger brother Dave, who supervised the production of the cartoons.
 The Fleischers scored successes with the Betty Boop cartoons and the Popeye the Sailor series.
 Popeye's popularity during the 1930s rivaled Mickey Mouse at times, and Popeye fan clubs sprang up across the country in imitation of Mickey's fan clubs; in 1935, polls showed that Popeye was even more popular than Mickey Mouse.
 However, during the early 1930s, stricter censorship rules enforced by the new Production Code in 1934 required animation producers to remove risqué humor.
 The Fleischers, in particular, had to tone down the content of their Betty Boop cartoons, which waned in popularity afterwards.
-The Fleischers also had produced a number of Color Classics cartoons during the 1930s which attempted to emulate Walt Disney's use of color, but the series was not a success.
+The Fleischers also produced a number of Color Classics cartoons during the 1930s which attempted to emulate Walt Disney's use of color, but the series was not a success.

 Feature-length films

-In 1934, Max Fleischer became interested in producing an animated feature film shortly after Walt Disney's announcement of Snow White, however Paramount vetoed the idea.
+In 1934, Max Fleischer became interested in producing an animated feature film shortly after Walt Disney's announcement of Snow White, but Paramount vetoed the idea.
 In 1936, Fleischer Studios produced the first of three two-reel Popeye Technicolor features: Popeye the Sailor Meets Sindbad the Sailor in 1936, Popeye the Sailor Meets Ali Baba's Forty Thieves in 1937, and Aladdin and His Wonderful Lamp in 1939.
-In 1938, after Disney's success with Snow White and the Seven Dwarfs, Paramount had given the Fleischers permission to produce an animated feature film and Fleischer studio relocated itself from New York to Miami, Florida in order to avoid organized unions, which became a threat to the studio after a five-month strike occurred among Fleischer Studio workers in late 1937.
-Fleischer Studios also sought to rapidly expand the studio's staff by hiring numerous West-coast artists, including animators and writers from Disney, Warner, and MGM.
+In 1938, after Disney's success with Snow White and the Seven Dwarfs, Paramount gave the Fleischers permission to produce an animated feature film and Fleischer studio relocated itself from New York to Miami, Florida in order to avoid organized unions, which became a threat to the studio after a five-month strike occurred among Fleischer Studio workers in late 1937.
+Fleischer Studios also sought to rapidly expand the studio's staff by hiring numerous West Coast artists, including animators and writers from Disney, Warner, and MGM.
 Here the Fleischers produced Gulliver's Travels which was released in 1939.
 It was a small success and encouraged the Fleischers to produce more.